Tuna and billfish larval distributions in a warming ocean: Methods

-\paragraph*{Implementation and custom definitions.} We estimated the model's parameters using the maximum-likelihood method.
+\paragraph*{Implementation.} We estimated the model's parameters using the maximum-likelihood method.
 This method entails choosing the parameter values that maximise the log-likelihood of observing the dataset at hand.
 The log-likelihood is

 where $p(\cdot\vert\cdot)$ signify probability density functions as per model definitions.
-Specifically, $p\lr{y_{ij}\vert \bm{\beta}_j,\dots; \bm{\omega}^f}$ is the probability density function for the Tweedie distribution $\mathcal{Tw}(\mu_{ij}, p_j, \phi_j)$, whereas $p\lr{\bm{\omega}^f\vert \bm{\Sigma}^f}$ is the joint probability density function for a set of independent multivariate normal distributions with the covariance matrices $\Sigma^f$.
+Specifically, $p\lr{y_{ij}\vert \dots; \bm{\omega}^f}$ is the probability density function for the Tweedie distribution $\mathcal{Tw}(\mu_{ij}, p_j, \phi_j)$, whereas $p\lr{\bm{\omega}^f\vert \bm{\Sigma}^f}$ is the joint probability density function for a set of independent multivariate normal distributions with the covariance matrices $\Sigma^f$.
 The log-likelihood was, due to its complexity, maximised numerically with the R package TMB~\cite{kristensen2016tmb}.

-An important modelling decision was to restrict the model's predictor variables solely to sea-surface temperature (SST).
-The reasons for this are twofold.
-First, the product $\mathbf{X}_i\bm{\beta}_j$ isolates the primary effect of SST on mean larval densities, whereas the product $\mathbf{Z}_i\mathbf{L}_j$ subsumes the secondary effects of latent spatial factors that stand in for missing predictors, presumably key environmental variables.
-Second, SST had been the only quantity measured during the original larval survey.
-The SST dataset is therefore free of input uncertainties inherent in processed datasets.
-We employed processed datasets from widely trusted oceanographic sources to identify potential drivers of the latent spatial field rather than as explicit predictor variables in the model.
-We relied on mutual information for this purpose.
-Mutual information, although less ubiquitous than cross-correlation, is a well-documented measure of both linear and non-linear associations between variables~\cite{reshef2011detecting}.